Curriculum Vitae: Cordova_Abby_CV_Nov 2019

-My peer-reviewed articles have been published or are forthcoming in the Journal of Politics, World Politics, Comparative Political Studies, the Latin American Research Review, Latin American Politics and Society, the Journal of International Sociology (special issue on Political Inequality), Journal of Democracy, and PS: Political Science and Politics.
+My peer-reviewed articles have been published or are forthcoming in the Journal of Politics, World Politics, Political Behavior, Comparative Political Studies, the Latin American Research Review, Latin American Politics and Society, América Latina Hoy, the Journal of International Sociology (special issue on Political Inequality), Journal of Democracy, and PS: Political Science and Politics.
 My article at the Journal of Politics received the 2017 Midwest Political Science Association (MPSA)’s Sophonisba Breckinridge Award for best paper on women and politics.
-More recently, I have been invited to revise and resubmit one of my articles at the journal of Comparative Politics, and two of my new articles have been invited to be part of special issues in refereed journals, the Latin American Research Review (LARR) and América Latina Hoy edited at the University of Salamanca, Spain.
+More recently, my research has been recognized with the 2019 Southern Political Science Association (SPSA)’s Marian Irish Award for best paper on women and politics.

 I completed my graduate studies at Vanderbilt University, where I obtained a PhD in Political Science and two Master’s degrees, one in Economics, the other in Latin American Studies.
 Before joining the University of Kentucky, I was a post-doctoral fellow in the Latin American Public Opinion Project at Vanderbilt University, where I served as the lead researcher of USAID’s Central American Regional Security Initiative (CARSI) impact evaluation project.
 I have also been a Fulbright Fellow and worked as a consultant for The World Bank.